Woman in court accused of killing child by scalding her in bath in 1978

 The court heard that on June 6 1978, Andrea had been forced into a very hot bath which scalded 50% of her body.

-Nix is also accused of cruelty to another child between October 1 1975 and June 6 1978, when the child was eight.
+Nix is also accused of cruelty to Andrea’s brother Desmond Bernard between October 1 1975 and June 6 1978, when he was eight.

 The defendant was aged between 16 and 19 at the time of the alleged incidents.